What is a Health Coach?

 Coaches that are currently among our community of providers have been certified through the National Board for Health and Wellness (NBHWC) and have previously completed training in the Bredesen Protocol for ReCODE, under the guidance of Dr. Bredesen and some of the top experts in the field of brain health.

-Apollo Health’s new training, ReCODE 2.0 for Coaches, is currently under development and slated for release in early 2021.
-This training will be the gold-standard for any qualified coach desiring to work with clients in the areas of prevention or reversal of cognitive decline.
+Apollo Health’s new training, ReCODE 2.0 for Coaches is the gold-standard for any qualified coach desiring to work with clients in the areas of prevention or reversal of cognitive decline.
 It is designed to complement the recently updated ReCODE 2.0 Training for Practitioners.

 One of our ReCODE+ participants shared what she felt about her coaching experience: